Booking.com: best prices

-The Italian village of Stia is situated at the foot of Mount Falterona, at the confluence of the Arno river (near its source) with the Staggia torrent - in the Casentino district to the east of Tuscany.
+The Italian village of Stia is situated at the foot of Mount Falterona and at the confluence of the Arno river (near its source) with the Staggia torrent, in the Casentino district to the east of Tuscany.

-Start a visit in the center of the village in Piazza Tanucci.
-This square is irregularly shaped and surrounded by arcades, which characterize the urban layout of the small town.
+Start your visit in the center of the village in the square called Piazza Tanucci.
+This square, which is really more like a wide street, is irregularly shaped and surrounded by arcades, and the centre of life in Stia.

 The square is named after Bernardo Tanucci, born in Stia in 1698 and minister of justice and chief royal adviser of Naples.

-Of historic and artistic interest here are a stone fountain with metal ornaments and fresco by Pietro Annigoni (1910-1988), representing St. Francis.
+Items of artistic interest in the square include the stone fountain with metal ornaments and a fresco by Pietro Annigoni (1910-1988) that represents Saint Francis.

 Lake of the Idols

-Located south of Mount Falterona, the Lake of the Idols is the most interesting archaeological site of the Casentino, where very important artefacts from the cult of the Etruscans have been found.
-These included many votive offerings, hence the site being called the "Lake of the Idols".
+Located south of Mount Falterona, the small Lake of the Idols is the most interesting archaeological site in the Casentino.
+Very important artefacts from the cult of the Etruscans have been found here including many votive offerings, hence the site being called the "Lake of the Idols".

 Tradition and cuisine in Stia